pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ### WIP pacts

 [Work in progress pacts](/pact_broker/advanced_topics/wip_pacts) always have the pending flag set to true.

+## Examples

+Let's walk through the "pending" lifecycle of a particular pact content version.

+1. Provider is configured to verify the pacts with tags `main` and `production`, AND the `enablePending` option is set to true.
+The `main` branch of the provider is currently verifying both of those pacts successfully.
+1. Consumer publishes a new pact with tag `main` that has a new unsupported interaction in it.
+1. Next time the provider build runs, the `main` pact is returned for verification with `pending: true`.
+The verification fails.
+The status is reported back to the Pact Broker as failed, but the verification task does not exit with an error.
+Provider is able to deploy to production because the `production` pact passed.
+1. Provider implements the new feature, and when the pipeline runs, the `main` pact passes, and a successful verification from the `main` branch of the provider is published.
+This successful verification means this pact content will now be `pending: false` for all future verifications by the `main` branch.
+1. Next time the provider pipeline runs, the `main` pact is returned for verification with `pending: false`.
+The verification for the `main` pact still passes, so everything is still green.
+1. A regression is made in the provider, and when the pipeline runs, the `main` pact is again returned for verification with `pending: false`.
+This time, when the verification fails, the verification task exits with an error, and the provider cannot deploy, as they have introduced a bug that breaks a previously supported pact.

 ## To start using the Pending pacts feature